 New York Dance Theatre’s ‘The Nutcracker’

-New York Dance Theatre’s version of the holiday classic dances its way back to Hofstra ‘s theater.
+New York Dance Theatre’s version of the holiday classic dances its way back to the Hofstra University stage.
 As always, it’s performed in the style of the legendary George Balanchine’s New York City Ballet production, featuring guest artists from the New York City Ballet.
-The Balanchine tradition is maintained from storyline through choreography, sets and costumes, guided by Artistic Director Frank Ohman (a former NYCB soloist).
-This season’s guest artists include NYCB Principal Dancer Daniel Ulbricht as the Cavalier and NYCB’s Brittany Pollack as the Sugar Plum Fairy.
+The Balanchine tradition is maintained from storyline through choreography, sets and costumes, as created by New York Dance Theatre founder Frank Ohman (a former NYCB soloist).
+This year’s production will be the first without Ohman, who died in July.
+Throughout the years, he created original dances and scenes that he incorporated into his production.
+As a former student and soloist under Balanchine, Ohman was one of a select few authorized to use the original pas de deux choreography of his mentor, which will continue to distinguish NYDT’s performance.
+Special guest artists Brittany Pollack and Daniel Ulbricht return as the Sugar Plum Fairy and her Cavalier.
 In all, a cast of 80 dancers, including children, bring the ballet to life.
-Ohman continues his tradition of playing the role of the grandfather in the party scene that opens the ballet, joined former NYCB soloist Robert Maiorano in the role of Clara’s mysterious godfather Herr Drosselmeyer.
+Ohman’s traditional role of the grandfather in the party scene that opens the ballet will be left vacant this year in his honor.